 The greater area surrounding the subject property is considered rural with under 25 percent of the available land having been improved upon.
-Slow growth of construction activity in the market has led to generally stable property values in recent years.
-Overall, improvements of retail oriented establishments are considered to be in balance.
+Stable economic growth in the market has contributed to generally stable property values.
+Overall, the supply and demand for retail space is considered to be in balance.